 Limit of Moderate Wave Action (LiMWA)- Inland limit of the area in an AE zone expected to receive 1.5-foot or greater breaking waves during the base flood event.

-New or substantial improved residential or commercial development in this zone are not eligible for NFIP coverage or other forms of federal financial assistance (such as small business loans or flood hazard mitigation grants)
+New or substantially improved residential or commercial development in this zone are not eligible for NFIP coverage or other forms of federal financial assistance (such as small business loans or flood hazard mitigation grants)